I Should Have Never Gone Ziplining: Plot

 The power boat turns out to be slow as well (going five miles an hour), and the boys snap.
 Cartman is blamed for his diarrhea, everyone is trying to recall whose idea it was to go ziplining to begin with, except for Kenny, who does not care as he is apparently dying from a combination of boredom and herpes.
 Cartman defecates into the water; it attracts beavers, which the boys fight off offscreen.
 They then realize that falling asleep might result in their death, so in order to keep everyone awake, Kyle asks Cartman to share his drink (now "Diet Double Dew", which has half the caffeine and sugar of "Double Dew", equivalent to regular Mountain Dew), but he refuses to let Kenny touch it because he has herpes.
 Kenny eventually dies of boredom and the three boys end up contracting herpes from sharing it anyway.
-When Kyle and Cartman start arguing on whose idea it was to go ziplining again, Stan admits that he was the one who signed them up for the ziplining tour, in order to receive a free 5th generation iPod nano (which cannot be traded).
-Stan however revealed this earlier in the episode in one of the interview scenes that excessively occur throughout, although he was reluctant to tell his friends.
+When Kyle and Cartman start arguing and blaming each other on whose idea it was to go ziplining again, Stan interrupts and confesses that he was the one who signed them up for the ziplining tour; his reason being in order to receive a free 5th generation iPod nano (which cannot be traded).
 Kyle and Cartman are outraged and they all have an emotional breakdown.
 Just as all hope seems lost, the boys are miraculously rescued by Mr. Hankey who takes them home.
 At this point, the live action sequence ends and reverts to its original animation format (however, the short interview scenes were still animated during the live action sequence).

 In the aftermath, Kenny's body is delivered to his family.
 Stan and Cartman are treated for their herpes (Cartman, having previously mocked Kenny for having herpes, now claims his was a cold sore), and Kyle is hospitalized due to Cartman's feces getting stuck in his nose following Cartman's incessant flatulence.
 Motivated to raise awareness about the boredom risks of ziplining, Stan makes a video, but ends up "jackin' it in San Diego" à la Jason Russell again as he did in the previous episode.
-Cartman goes back to drinking Diet Double Dew as he refuses to "Dew the Math".
+Cartman goes back to drinking Diet Double Dew as he is defiant to "Dew the Math".